Quutti/send-status-json/README.md

 ```

-And this will result to json response (also with http status code 200)
+Response above result to the json response like this.
+Status code of http response is also set.

 ```json
 {